pyta-uoft/website/index.md

 ### Function redefined (E0102) {#E0102}

 This error occurs when a function, class or method is redefined.
-If you are getting this error, you should make sure all the functions, methods and classes you define have different names.
+If we are getting this error, we should make sure all the functions, methods and classes that we define have different names.

 ~~~~ {include="E0102_function_redefined"}
 ~~~~